thienclaa/congenial-octo-memory/Projects.md

   -  Define Problem: Building a data model and creating a physical relational database.
 Loading data into the database and performing SQL queries using MySQL for data preparation and data exploratory.

-  - Data Collection: Dataset contains 1000 rows and 15 columns of the supermarket performance from 3 cites in Q1 of 2019.
+  - Data Collection: Dataset is available on Kaggle.
+Dataset contains 1000 rows and 15 columns of the supermarket performance from 3 cites in Q1 of 2019.

   - Data Preparation: Data format is correctly identifying in the data model and no missing values or duplicate rows.